Are you focused on improving diversity within your organization this year?

 As recruiters, HR executives, and organization leaders we must be more intentional about diversity.
 In order to see a meaningful shift, we need to evaluate our current processes and be open to changing the way our teams are currently filling roles.

-Below are four specific ways you can improve your hiring practices, increase interest from people of color and other minority populations that tend to be underrepresented within the nonprofit industry, and allow your organization to truly benefit from increased diversity going forward.
+Below are 4 Ways to Attract More Diverse Talent.
+Keep reading to learn ways to improve your hiring practices, increase interest from people of color and other minority populations that tend to be underrepresented within the nonprofit industry, and allow your organization to benefit from increased diversity going forward.

 Reconsider job descriptions and requirements